renlund/descripteur/README.md

 ## Features

  + describe data with arbitrary set of describing functions
  + compare arbitrary (possibly overlapping) subsets in different ways with arbitrary set of comparing functions
+ + keeping 'metadata' that can be utilized for pretty tables (LaTeX)

 ## Data description approch